 Applying the fabric

-Next, I applied a 1/8″ thick layer of WEST SYSTEM® 105/205 epoxy (thickened to a grease-like consistency with 406 Colloidal Silica and 423 Graphite Power) over the entire part.
+Next, I applied a 1/8″ thick layer of WEST SYSTEM® 105/205 epoxy (thickened to a grease-like consistency with 406 Colloidal Silica and 423 Graphite Powder) over the entire part.

 I removed the cured part from the temporary base and dug out the foam with a carving chisel, hand-held rotary tool (Dremel™), file, and knife.
 As I approached the wax-covered exterior surface of the mold (now the interior surface of the masthead fitting), the foam fell off, revealing and replicating the sculpted surface.

-Then, I applied additional layers of fabric.
+Then, I applied additional layers of fabric to the masthead fitting.
 I first applied another thickened epoxy/406/423 layer, which helped span minute surface irregularities.
 I used braided reinforcing material for these layers, taking care to overlap and align successive layers.
-Tape was produced by cutting braided sleeve material.
+The tape was produced by cutting braided sleeve material.
 With braid, fiber orientation can be adjusted simply by compressing or tensioning the material.
 I used templates made from the drawing to aid in establishing the finished shape/size.
 Round templates produced from paper towel core made for accurate sizing of round sections.
 After achieving the shape I wanted, I allowed the final layers of fabric to cure.

-Final blending and touch-up was done after cure-up, and a cover of carbon fiber braided sock was applied as further reinforcement.
+Final blending and touch-up were done after cure-up, and a cover of carbon fiber braided sock was applied as further reinforcement.
 After a final coating and sanding, the fitting was primed and painted.